WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: WiFo-M Framework: Sensing Processing, Feature Extraction, and Pre-training

 where $\mathcal{G}_{\rm x}$ denotes the GRU network for modality $\rm x$, $\phi_{\rm x}$ represents the projection layer, and $\bm{v}_t^{\rm x} \in \mathbb{R}^{d}$ is the final frame-level feature at time step $t$ for modality $\rm x$.
 The sequence of final features $\{\bm{v}^{\rm x}_\tau\}_{\tau=T}^{T+\Delta t_{\rm x}}$ is then used for subsequent temporal alignment and contrastive learning.

 \textbf{Stage 3: Multi-Timestamp Feature Generation and Alignment.} A key design of WiFo-M$^2$'s architecture is that the GRU generates channel-aware features for multiple future timestamps.
 During pre-training, the sequence of final features $\{\bm{v}^{\rm x}_\tau\}_{\tau=T}^{T+\Delta t_{\rm x}},{\rm x}\in\{\rm L, \rm I\}$ generated by WiFo-M$^2$ are individually aligned with the CSI feature at the corresponding timestamp.
 For a given timestamp $\tau$, a certain sensing feature $\bm{v}^{\rm{x}}_{\tau}$ is selected and paired with the CSI feature $\bm{z}^{\text{C}}_{\tau}$ from the same timestamp to form a positive pair for CL (detailed in the next section).
-As shown in Fig.~\ref{fig:time_sequence}, this design enables WiFo-M$^2$ to learn to generate {temporally aligned features at specific future timestamps}, which can then be directly compared with CSI features from the corresponding time in CL objective, ensuring precise cross-modal temporal alignment.
+Crucially, this mechanism ensures that the GRU extrapolation does not operate as an unconstrained approximation.
+Rather, each extrapolated feature is strictly supervised by actual fine-grained CSI.
+As shown in Fig.~\ref{fig:time_sequence}, this strict supervision explicitly forces WiFo-M$^2$ to capture the true dynamic evolution of the channel, ensuring physically valid and precise cross-modal temporal alignment.